-Your child will be placed automatically into a school in August if his or her fifth birthday falls between 1 March of that year and the last day of February of the following year.
+Your child will be placed automatically into a school in August if their fifth birthday falls between 1 March of that year and the last day of February of the following year.
 You can, however, make a request for early entry to school for a child whose fifth birthday falls after the above period.

 Registering your child

-If your child is due to start primary school in the August, he or she should be registered in your local primary school before the end of January that year.
+If your child is due to start primary school in the August, they should be registered in your local primary school before the end of January that year.

 If you are moving into the area, or looking to change your child's school (primary or secondary), you should contact your local school to begin the registration process.